Frequently Asked Questions

 5) If we say no, sorry, but we really mean no. We'll tell you why when we say no - so if the circumstances surrounding that answer change, feel free to ask again, but otherwise a no is a no.

 Addendum: As a cautionary tale, in the example given the individual requesting the use of our mod went off to the FoK forums to trash-talk our response.
 However, recently we discovered that after being banned he also hopped onto DoWfiles to try and "get ahole od the mod team" because he "need[ed] to let the whole team know exactly what [he] said".
 The mod team knew what he said, because his private messages were cross-posted into the mod team board, but he still was of the opinion that he was a victim of "a totally biased Administrator who thinks he's God".

 Don't be that guy.
 We're very good at keeping each other informed of what people are saying and doing, we try to keep everyone in the loop and we want to help people who ask us for favours or assistance.
 If you're acting sensibly and putting in the effort to explain yourself, you won't go wrong.

-- Are you guys updating the mod for 5th Edition Tyranids?
+- Are you guys updating the mod for [x]th Edition Tyranids?

-- The Tyranid Mod is actually older than 4th Edition.
+- The Tyranid Mod has been going for a while now.
 We started back in 3rd Edition, and made the transition into 4th when they re-released Tyranids back in 2004.

 Doing so required us to update every single unit model we had and add a new one (the Broodlord).